What is Otoplasty?

-Three to four weeks after surgery, an elastic band is worn at night to prevent unintentional ear injuries during sleep.
+Three to four weeks after surgery, an elastic band is worn at night.
+This is to prevent unintentional ear injuries during sleep.

 During the first couple of days of recovery, you might experience some swelling, bruising, itching, and mild discomfort.
-Your doctor will provide you with painkillers which usually help the most patient to manage pain easily.
+Your doctor will provide you with painkillers which usually help most patients manage pain easily.

-You will receive detailed post-operative instructions from your doctor, which should be followed in order to achieve optimal results, speed up recovery, and avoid complications.
+Your surgeon will also give you extensive post-operative instructions.
+Following these instructions is the best way to achieve optimal results, speed up recovery, and avoid complications.

-Demanding physical activities and contact sports should be avoided at least for a month.
+Patients should avoid demanding physical activities and contact sports for at least a month post-surgery.

-Most patients go back to their regular activities (school, work) in a week after the surgery.
+Most patients go back to their regular activities (school, work) in the week following surgery.